sid-agrawal/sid-agrawal.github.io/_posts/2021-09-28-genode-hello-world.md

 categories: sel4, genode, hello, virtual memory
 ---

-I am using Genode(with seL4) as the OS platform for demonstrating my [research ideas](http://sid-agrawal.ca).
+I am using Genode(with seL4) as the OS platform for demonstrating my [research ideas](https://sid-agrawal.ca/index.html#research-projects).
 As with starting with a new platform I have run into some hurdles.

 ## Running the hello_tutorial

-The hello_tutorial job on qemu did not finish to completing and timed out.
-Below are my steps on ubuntu 20.04.1.
+The hello_tutorial job on QEMU did not finish to completing and timed out.
+Below are my steps on Ubuntu 20.04.1.
 I am using the [Genode development container](https://genodians.org/skalk/2020-09-29-docker-devel), so the tools should not an issue.
 I also tried it outside the container, with the same result.

 ```bash
 git clone git://github.com/genodelabs/genode.git